I am a cosigner for a debt, how does bankruptcy affect my obligation?

 Will bankruptcy stop a judgment?

 Yes.
-Most civil judgments are stopped by bankruptcy.
+Many civil judgments are stopped by bankruptcy.

 Will a bankruptcy remove a lien?